The Donald Gallery

 The well-traveled space between South Church’s sanctuary and Fellowship Hall serves as popular Rivertowns gallery representing local artists.
 The Donald Gallery is named for its founders, longtime South Church members and artists Robert and Elizabeth Donald.
 Their first exhibition, in 1982, was of missing children.
 Since then, local painters, photographers, sculptors, and even a fiber artist have shared their unique views of life, the world, and self.

 To learn more about the Gallery, or to inquire about a show, please contact the South office at: office@southpres.org.
+Media inquiries are handled by Katy Gravenor.

 Gallery hours are Tuesday 12–6:30pm | Wednesday 2–4pm | Thursday 12–4pm | Sunday 9am–1pm.
 All other times by appointment only.
 Contact the South Church office